AY2425S1-CS2103T-F14b-4/tp/docs/UserGuide.md

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 b/11 09 2001`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 b/11 09 2001 t/criminal`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/91234567 b/11 09 2001 t/criminal`

+**Note:** As of version 1.3, only valid email addresses and Singapore phone numbers are accepted.
+Birthdays should be added in DD MM YYYY format.

 ### Listing all persons : `list`

 Shows a list of all persons in the FART book.
+The list is displayed in chronological order (i.e., the order you added the contacts in).

 Format: `list`